 - Glad I Thought of It: After Ladybug tells Cat Noir that she recognises Mime and M. Pigeon from when they were akumatised on her world, Cat reacts with glee at the possibility of capturing them and one-upping Mercury.
 "I can't believe I figured it out before him.
 I'll never let him live it down."
 Ladybug, amused, points out that she technically figured it out.

 - Good Is Not Nice: After Coccinelle found out about Cat Noir's curse, she refused to help him lift it, forcing him to fulfill his promise to fight Papillon with her.

 - Gray Rain of Depression: Felix associates rain with his suffering, thanks to the night his mother was supposedly killed in an accident caused by a storm, and more recently the night that Coccinelle declared Cat Noir her enemy.

-- Hero of Another Story: Mercury, a speedster who considers himself far above the heroes and never bothers even talking to them.
+- Hero of Another Story: Mercury, a speedster who considers himself far above the Miraculous heroes and rarely bothers even talking to them outside of monthly meetings.
 He is first mentioned by Cat Noir in Chapter 13 in reference to...